-The office of clerk of the circuit court was created by the Constitution of 1818.16 Statutory duties were originally limited to selecting juries, but in 1827 these were expanded to include issuing process, entering all judgments into the court record, and keeping docket and fee books.17 In 1829, clerks began to keep a complete court record, and they were allowed to appoint deputies in 1831.18 From 1818 to 1848, clerks were appointed by the circuit judges, but the Constitution of 1848 made the office elective, with a four-year term.19 In 1849, circuit clerks assumed the duties of ex officio county recorders.20 In 1865, clerks were required to keep index books to cases; in 1874, they were required to keep record books of the names of all parties to legal actions in the courts; and in 1933, they were required to file the monthly reports of the county defenders.21 In 1963, the duties of ex officio county recorder were transferred to the county clerk, and in 1970 the office of circuit clerk was deconstitutionalized.22
+The office of clerk of the circuit court was created by the Constitution of 1818.16 Statutory duties were originally limited to selecting juries, but in 1827 these were expanded to include issuing process, entering all judgments into the court record, and keeping docket and fee books.17 In 1829, clerks began to keep a complete court record, and they were allowed to appoint deputies in 1831.18 From 1818 to 1848, clerks were appointed by the circuit judges, but the Constitution of 1848 made the office elective, with a four-year term.19 In 1849, circuit clerks assumed the duties of ex officio county recorders.20 The Constitution of 1870 removed the duties of ex officio recorder from the circuit clerk in counties with populations of 60,000 or more.21 In 1865, clerks were required to keep index books to cases; in 1874, they were required to keep record books of the names of all parties to legal actions in the courts; and in 1933, they were required to file the monthly reports of the county defenders.22 In 1963, the duties of ex officio county recorder were transferred to the county clerk, and in 1970 the office of circuit clerk was deconstitutionalized.23

 - Aliens' Register